Toyin-elankey/Cybersecurity-portfolio-/wazuh Labs & Investigation/lab01-soc-lab-deployment.md

 *Figure 1: Wazuh agent installation process in progress.*

 The screenshot demonstrates the initial deployment stage of the Wazuh agent.
-Successful installation provides the endpoint with the capability to communicate with the Wazuh manager and forward security telemetry for centralized monitoring and analysis.
+Successful installation provides the monitored endpoint with the capability to communicate with the Wazuh manager and forward security telemetry for centralized monitoring and analysis.

 ## Troubleshooting Approach